winglam/dependent-tests-impact/README.md

 ./figureGenerator.sh
 ```

-The `figureGenerator.sh` script takes about 4 hours to complete in the VM.
+The `figureGenerator.sh` script takes about 4 hours to complete.

-The subject programs does print some error messages to the console;
+The subject program print some error messages to the console.
-this is expected and normal as some tests do fail and/or get errors.
+This is expected and normal as some tests do fail and/or produce errors.

 Once the script finishes running, the results for prioritization,
 selection and parallelization can be found in .tex files in directories: